Teaching

 'If your sound is well, you feel well' - Johannes Goritzki

 Kirsten currently has a small class of private students.
 She has been invited to give masterclasses throughout the UK and abroad, including for Absolute Classics in Scotland, and as far afield as Indonesia and Japan.
 She has given lessons at the Junior Royal Academy of Music in London, and at the residential chamber music course Procorda in Norfolk.
-This July she will be returning to teach at Cadenza International Summer Music School at the Purcell School
+This July Kirsten will be coaching and giving masterclasses for Opus One Studio at the Royal College of Music in London, and she will be returning to teach at Cadenza International Summer Music School at the Purcell School.

 Kirsten strongly believes that talent and potential will only get a student so far, and positive reinforcement and a structured approach to teaching will ideally motivate a good work ethic.